Free consultation

 • Nursing home abuse or neglect

-• A Violation of the Standard of Care – The standard of care refers to the degree of prudence, caution, and attentiveness that a reasonable physician under the circumstances would exercise.
+1. A violation of the standard of care – The standard of care refers to the degree of prudence, caution, and attentiveness that a reasonable physician under the circumstances would exercise.
 The patient and his/her medical malpractice legal team may hold the health care provider or staff liable for not delivering care that is consistent with the standard of care.

-• Harm Caused by Negligence – The victim needs to prove that the negligence of the health professional caused injury.
+2. Harm caused by negligence – The victim needs to prove that the negligence of the health professional caused injury.

-• An Injury that Led to Specific Damages –The aggrieved party must demonstrate that the injury resulted in significant medical issues and can claim as a result past and future medical bills, lost wages, pain and suffering, and disability.
+3. An injury that led to specific damages –The aggrieved party must demonstrate that the injury resulted in significant medical issues and can claim as a result past and future medical bills, lost wages, pain and suffering, and disability.

 It can be challenging to understand how much compensation an individual will be awarded if their medical malpractice claim in Chicago is successful.
 No two claims are exactly alike.
-Every case needs to be examined individually, and an attorney will work with trusted medical and economic experts to adequately calculate total expected losses.
+Every case needs to be examined individually, and a Chicago medical malpractice lawyer will work with trusted medical and economic experts to adequately calculate total expected losses.

 At our law firm, we work diligently to recover both economic and non-economic losses that an individual is likely to sustain as a result of a medical error.